smartergridsolutions/openfmb-device-simulator/docs/index.md

 #### Build and Start the Simulator and NATS

-Execute the following in a terminal if you do not have an instande of NATS running.
+Execute the following in a terminal if you do not have an instance of NATS running.

 ```sh